-The children suffer from a lack of attention and of positive role models as their families are unable to assist with their formal education.
-Children and adolescents are often required to work and many are left to fend for themselves or are expected to care for younger siblings.
-These children are at risk of becoming victims of physical, psychological and sexual abuse and human trafficking.
-They lack support to escape the poverty trap.
+As a result, children suffer from a lack of attention and positive role models and, in many cases, families cannot provide them any educational support.
+Children and adolescents often must work, and many find themselves on their own, or caring for younger siblings.
+These children are at risk of physical or psychological violence, sexual abuse or mistreatment.
+They lack support to escape from the surrounding poverty.

-Therefore, the primary goals of all of our projects are:
+Therefore the primary objectives of our projects are:

-- To provide a safe environment for at least a part of the day;
+- To provide a safe environment for at least part of the day

-- To remove some of the burden of responsibility and allow kids to be kids;
+- To take away some of the responsibility from children and allow them to be children

-- To teach and demonstrate values that are at the core of a healthy society;
+- To teach the values that are at the heart of a healthy society

-- To assist with and augment formal education to improve future prospects.
+- To support them and strengthen their formal education in order to improve their prospects

-We equip the classroom and provide essential learning materials for the kids.
-Each day we also provide each child with a healthy snack and drinking water that most do not have access to at home.
+We equip classrooms and provide the necessary learning materials for children.
+Every day, we also provide children with a healthy snack and clean drinking water that not everyone has at home.

-Typically, in each location, a team of 4 to 8 staff and volunteers will work with a group of up to 40 infants, children and adolescents aged between 2 and 17.
-Although we have rules and the day has some structure, this is NOT a traditional school environment.
-The children participate on a voluntary basis.
+Generally, on each site, a team of 4 to 8 people, including volunteers, work with a group of up to 40 children and adolescents aged from 2 to 17 years old.
+Although we have rules and the day has a structure, it is not a traditional school environment.
+Children participate in our activities on a voluntary basis.

-Each day we offer a program of activities that are both educational and fun for the different age groups.
-The program needs to be flexible as many kids have other extracurricular activities and responsibilities.
+Every day, we provide a program of activities that are both educational and entertaining for different age groups.
+The program must be flexible because many children have other extracurricular activities and responsibilities.